 The Glorious History of Twickenham Stadium:

-1930’s – Prince Alexander Obolensky or, as he is better known, The Flying Prince, scored two of the best tries Twickenham has ever seen.
+1930’s – Prince Alexander Obolensky or “The Prince of Pace” as he is better known, scored two of the best tries Twickenham has ever seen.
 To this day one of the Twickenham hospitality boxes, the Obolensky suite, is still named after Prince Alexander.

 Twickenham Stadium, 7 May 1988